Ada-Developers-Academy/core-unit-3/learning-another-language/variables.md

 ### Scope of `var` versus `let` and `const`

-When creating a variable using `let` and `const` will scope the variable to the block it is in.
-In the below example `i` and `name` are defined inside of the `for-of` loop and are scoped to the loop so are not accessable outside of the loop.
-This applies to all blocks of code in JavaScript, except conditionals (if statements).
+When creating a variable, using `let` and `const` will scope the variable to the block that contains it.
+In the example below, `name` is defined inside of the `for-of` loop's block.
+It is _scoped_ to the block.
+It is not accessible outside of the block.
+This applies to all blocks of code in JavaScript.

+In JavaScript, the `for` family of loops (`for`, `for-in`, `for-of`) consider the loop's condition to be within the block scope of the loop as well.
+So the variable `i`, defined in the condition of the `for-of` loop, is also _scoped_ to the block, and cannot be accessed outside of the block.

 ```javaScript
 const nums = [14, 15, 16, 18, 19, 20];